User Guide

 -

-marks the first task in the task list as uncompleted.
+undone_task 1marks the first task in the task list as uncompleted.

-Illustration of usage of undone_task
+Illustration of usage of undone_task:

 Getting today’s tasks: today_task